-- Partnership income (business) End of March - Farming income End of June
+- Partnership income (business)

+End of March

+- Farming income End of June

-Assuming that the request is properly motivated, permission may be granted to X to draw up the accounts for the partnership and farming operation to the end of March and June respectively.
-In both instances the results will be accounted for in the immediately preceding year of assessment, that is, the results for the years ended 31 March 2013 and 30 June 2013 will be included in the 2013 year of assessment ended 28 February 2013.
+Provided that the request is properly motivated, permission may be granted by the Commissioner under section 66(13A) to X to draw up the accounts for the partnership and farming operation to the end of March and June respectively.
+In both instances the results will be accounted for in the immediately preceding year of assessment, that is, the results for the years ended 31 March 2015 and 30 June 2015 will be included in the 2015 year of assessment ended 28 February 2015.